 A nurse-led care service for people suffering from complex health conditions.

 Our home carers and Nurse Director of Care will consult with relevant health and social care professionals.
 We use this coordinated approach to ensure that clinical and health risks are minimal.
 We also have the specialist skills to support people who find it difficult to communicate, have emotional or behavioural issues and other cognitive conditions.
 Our relationships with other professionals ensure that administration of medication and the management of pain is to a high standard.

 Susie is a SRN qualified nurse, with over 35 years of experience in the field; and competent to deal with a myriad of situations and

 conditions.
 She is keen to ensure that the highest values of professional nursing care are at the centre of all that we do.
 Excellence is our

 goal and through monthly supervisions we ensure that our carers provide the very best service at all times.

-We are very proud of our live in carers.
+We are very proud of our carers.
 Many of them have been with Sunshine Care since the start in 1998.
-We attract and hire the best quality live in carers.
+We attract and hire the best quality carers.
 By demanding that candidates exhibit the required qualities such as compassion, good English-speaking skills, reliability and common sense, we unfortunately reject approximately 85% of candidates.
-We also require the live in carers we employ to have had at least one year’s previous care experience working for a professional company.
+We also require the carers we employ to have had at least one year’s previous care experience working for a professional company.

 In developing our services we have made numerous calls both by phone and in person to people who are using/have used our services to research exactly how people experience us.
 We have received many letters and emails of praise and approval and have taken note of any improvements that have been suggested.